-We also require minors to take an introductory level course and a senior-level capstone course, both of which bring a range of perspectives to bear on a series of specific health-related issues.
-Our capstone course culminates with students examining specific health issues from their own disciplinary perspectives and in collaboration with students from different majors.
+We also require minors to take an introductory level course and a senior seminar, both of which bring a range of perspectives to bear on a series of specific health-related issues.
+Our senior seminar culminates with students examining specific health issues from their own disciplinary perspectives and in collaboration with students from different majors.

-The Health Studies Minor consists of six courses, which include:
+The Bi-Co Health Studies minor consists of six courses, which include:

-- A required introductory course (HLTH 115), now offered in the fall and spring semesters, should ideally be completed during the first or second year; successful completion of the introductory course is a pre-requisite for enrolling in the Senior Seminar (HLTH 398).
+- A required introductory course (HLTH B115/HLTH H115), offered in the fall and spring semesters, should be completed during the first or second year, however, juniors and seniors are not prohibited from enrolling in the course if they develop an interest in the minor; successful completion of the introductory course is a pre-requisite for enrolling in the Senior Seminar (HLTH H398).